BerendPronk/minor-bt/files/week-3/README.md

 # Progressive Enhancement build on a drag 'n drop grocery list
-To improve on my knowledge of progressive enhancement and accessibility on the web, and to finish the [browser technologies](https://github.com/BerendPronk/minor-bt) course, I decided to create a prototype of a small application to add groceries.
+To improve on my knowledge of progressive enhancement and accessibility on the web, and to finish the [Browser Technologies](https://github.com/BerendPronk/minor-bt) course, I decided to create a prototype of a small application to add groceries.
 More specifically, to add groceries needed to make a grilled cheese sandwich.

 ## First steps
 If you want to give this prototype a try, feel free to do so!
 Type the following command in your terminal.